Détente: Summits and treaties

-The Carter administration had been supporting human rights groups inside the Soviet Union, and Leonid Brezhnev accused the US of interference in other countries' internal affairs.
+The Jimmy Carter administration had been supporting human rights groups inside the Soviet Union, and Leonid Brezhnev accused the US of interference in other countries' internal affairs.
 That prompted intense discussion of whether or not other nations may interfere if basic human rights, such as freedom of speech and religion, are violated.
 This basic disagreement between the superpowers, a democracy, and a one-party state, did not allow that issue to be reconciled.
 Furthermore, the Soviets proceeded to defend their internal policies on human rights by attacking American support of South Africa, Chile, and other countries that were known to violate many of the same human rights.

-In July 1975, the Apollo–Soyuz Test Project became the first international space mission; three American astronauts and two Soviet cosmonauts docked their spacecraft and conducted joint experiments.
+In July 1975, the Apollo–Soyuz Test Project (ASTP) became the first international space mission; three American astronauts and two Soviet cosmonauts docked their spacecraft and conducted joint experiments.
 The mission had been preceded by five years of political negotiation and technical co-operation, including exchanges of American and Soviet engineers between both countries' space centres.

 Trade relations between both blocs increased substantially during the era of détente.
 Most significant were the vast shipments of grain that were sent from the West to the Soviet Union each year and helped to make up for the failure of the kolkhoz, the Soviet collective farms.

-At the same time, the Jackson–Vanik Amendment, signed into U.S. federal law by U.S. President Gerald Ford on 3 January 1975 after a unanimous vote by both houses of the U.S. Congress, was designed to leverage trade relations between the Americans and the Soviets.
-It linked US trade to improvements in human rights in the Soviet Union, particularly by allowing refuseniks to emigrate.
+At the same time, the Jackson–Vanik amendment, signed into law by U.S. president Gerald Ford on 3 January 1975 after a unanimous vote by both houses of the U.S. Congress, was designed to leverage trade relations between the Americans and the Soviets.
+It linked U.S. trade to improvements in human rights in the Soviet Union, particularly by allowing refuseniks to emigrate.
 It also added to the most favoured nation status a clause that no country that resisted emigration could be awarded that status, which provided a method to link geopolitics to human rights.

 End of Vietnam War

-Richard Nixon and his National Security Adviser, Henry Kissinger, moved toward détente with the Soviet Union in the early 1970s.
+Nixon and his national security advisor, Henry Kissinger, moved toward détente with the Soviet Union in the early 1970s.
 They hoped, in return, for Soviets to help the U.S. extricate or remove itself from Vietnam.
 People then started to notice the consciousness with which US politicians started to act.

 Strategic Arms Limitations Talks

-Richard Nixon and Leonid Brezhnev signed an ABM treaty in Moscow on 26 May 1972 as well as the Interim Agreement (SALT I), which temporarily capped the number of strategic arms (MIRVs, SLBMs, and ICBMs).
+Nixon and Brezhnev signed an ABM treaty in Moscow on 26 May 1972 as well as SALT I, the Interim Agreement, which temporarily capped the number of strategic arms (MIRVs, SLBMs, and ICBMs).
 That was a show of détente militarily since an expansion of nuclear ballistic arms had started to occur.

 The goal of Nixon and Kissinger was to use arms control to promote a much broader policy of détente, which could then allow the resolution of other urgent problems through what Nixon called "linkage."
 David Tal argued: